The Prolog data created and term references needed to set up the call

 id)

 - Discard all term references created after the frame was opened.
-All
+Prolog

 - void PL_discard_foreign_frame(fid_t